cscart/docs/user_guide/currencies/index.rst

 .. important::

-    Beginning with CS-Cart 4.3.7, the primary currency always appears in the currency selection menu in the Administration panel.
-It doesn't matter if the currency is shared with the storefront you're working with.
+    If you use CS-Cart 4.3.6 or earlier, make sure that the primary currency is shared among all your storefronts.
+This is because all calculations are done in the primary currency.
+Product prices in the Administration panel are also specified in the primary currency.

 .. image:: img/select_currency.png
     :align: center
     :alt: The primary currency always appears in the Administration panel's currency selector since version 4.3.7.

-If you use CS-Cart 4.3.6 or earlier, make sure that the primary currency is shared among all your storefronts.
-This is because all calculations are done in the primary currency.
-Product prices in the administration panel are always specified in the primary currency.
+Beginning with CS-Cart 4.3.7, the primary currency always appears in the currency selection menu in the Administration panel.
+It doesn't matter if the currency is shared with the storefront you're working with.

 .. note::